His Eminence the Eighth Dorzong Rinpoche

 they finally reached India through Sikkim.
 From 1959 on they stayed

-in Kalimpong where Khamtrul Rinpoche established Zandok Palri
+in Kalimpong where Kyabje Khamtrul Rinpoche established Zandok Palri

 temple and with the support of Sikkimese, Bhutanese and local